Justin Hryckowian: College

 Hryckowian joined the Northeastern Huskies for the 2021–22 season.
 He scored his first college ice hockey goal on October 26, in a 5–3 loss to the UConn Huskies.
 Appearing in 24 games during his rookie season, Hryckowian led all Northeastern freshmen with six goals and 20 points, and he was named to the Hockey East All-Rookie Team.

 The next season, Hryckowian scored his first hat-trick, with three goals and four points in a 6–2 victory over the New Hampshire Wildcats on November 4.
 He was named the Hockey East Player of the Month for November after notching six goals and 13 points in seven games, including three game-winning goals.
-A 2023 Hobey Baker Award finalist, Hryckowian finished the 2022–23 season with 14 goals and 29 points, receiving Hockey East Best Defensive Forward and All-Hockey East Second Team honours.
+A 2023 Hobey Baker Award nominee, Hryckowian finished the 2022–23 season with 14 goals and 29 points, receiving Hockey East Best Defensive Forward and All-Hockey East Second Team honours.

 Going into the 2023–24 season, Hryckowian was named captain of the Huskies.
 On February 12, he was named Hockey East Player of the Week for his three-point game against the Harvard Crimson in the Beanpot semifinals.
 Hryckowian recorded his 100th career point with an assist on his brother's goal in the Hockey East quarterfinals on March 16.
 Northeastern lost the game 4–2 to the Boston University Terriers.
 With 13 goals and 42 points in 32 games played, Hryckowian was once again named the Hockey East Best Defensive Forward and was a Third Team All-Star.
 He finished his three-season college career with 35 goals and 101 points in 94 games for Northeastern.